Yae-Makoto/Yae-Makoto-Old/public/data/project/files/GenshinTech-en.md

-# GenshinTech - A PbTech-Like ReactJs Shopping Web
+# GenshinTech - A Pb Tech Style ReactJs Shopping Web

 A simple shopping website consist of ReactJs front-end, NodeJs back-end and MongoDB database, that use the style from PB Tech and resources from Genshin Impact.